grpc/proposal/A83-xds-gcp-authn-filter.md

 ##### Java

-In Java, filter state will be retained by the xDS HTTP Filter objects themselves.
+In Java, xDS HTTP Filter objects will be responsible for retaining their own state.

 The GCP Authentication filter will store the call credentials cache as a regular field on a `GcpAuthenticationFilter` object.
 No in-filter logic will be needed